inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced_Part1.md

 In the pages to come you can see the following topics:
 - [Preparation](OpenFASTAdvanced_Part2.md):
-    Where we download and prepare all files needed to run our simulations.
+    Download and prepare all files needed to run our simulations.
 - [Running the Simulation using Inductiva API](OpenFASTAdvanced_Part3.md):
-    Where we run two simulations and compare results bwetween them.
+    Run two simulations and compare results bwetween them.
 - [Running 50 Simulations in parallel - Templating](OpenFASTAdvanced_Part4.md):
-    Where we change our input files to support our templating system, for easy parameterization of some simulation variables.
+    Change our input files to support our templating system, for easy parameterization of some simulation variables.
 - [Running 50 Simulations](OpenFASTAdvanced_Part5.md):
-    Where we run 50 simulations in parallel.
+    Run 50 simulations in parallel.
 - [Downloading The Results](OpenFASTAdvanced_Part6.md):
-    Where we go over the simulations statuses and we also show how you can download the files from all 50 simulations.
+    Go over the simulations statuses and we also show how you can download the files from all 50 simulations to a specific folder so you can later execute post-processing on your local machine.

 [Preparation](OpenFASTAdvanced_Part2.md)